 Additionally, the tool calculates savings on Vehicle Excise Duty (VED) or “road tax”, for vehicles registered between 1 March 2001 and 1 April 2017 meaning the potential buyer has a full overview of costs including fuel savings before making any further decisions.
 Motorists can also select a specific car if they’re interested in buying a particular model.

 The EV calculator also asks the potential EV buyer about traffic charging zones, such as London’s Congestion Charge Zone.

-Matthew Eastwood, Head of Transport at Energy Saving Trust, said: “As electric vehicles become commonplace, we’re going to see more and more of them appearing on the second hand market, making ownership ever more accessible and affordable.
+Matthew Eastwood, head of transport at Energy Saving Trust, said: “As electric vehicles become commonplace, we’re going to see more and more of them appearing on the second hand market, making ownership ever more accessible and affordable.

 “This web based tool signposts to further information as well as demonstrating the significant savings these cars can offer and, as this is still a new way of driving for many, having access to this information should inform and hopefully encourage more people than ever understand the real value of moving to an electric vehicle in the future.”

-Mr Eastwood added: “Energy Saving Trust estimate that 27,000 electric cars entered the used car market in 2018.
+Mr Eastwood added: “Energy Saving Trust estimates that 27,000 electric cars entered the used car market in 2018.
 The purchase price of a used EV is less than that of a comparable used petrol or diesel vehicle and public charging infrastructure is expanding all the time.
 It’s also straightforward and cost effective to install a chargepoint at home in a driveway or garage making it a convenient option.”

-The Energy Saving Trust offers a suite of helpful advice on electric and hybrid vehicles including animations explaining the technologies available.
+Energy Saving Trust offers a suite of helpful advice on electric and hybrid vehicles including animations explaining the technologies available.